Scaarus/nativedb/camera/AttachCamToEntity.md

 * **camera**:
 * **entity**:
 * **vecOffset**: An additional offset to be applied from the attach position.
 * **OffsetIsRelative**: If true, vecOffset is applied relative to the orientation of the attached entity, rather than in world-space.
+(Default value: `True`)